Localhost / HTTP Tunnels: How Can You Make Localhost Public Using a Custom Domain?

 There are numerous scenarios where a localhost tunnel can be a real time-saver: testing IoT devices not connected to your network, providing access to the dev version of an API running on your local machine, or sharing a URL with stakeholders for feedback and reviews.

-While various SaaS providers offer tunneling solutions (like ngrok and many others listed here), this blog post will guide you through the process of creating your very own low-latency tunnels over a VPN with custom domains, using virtually any cloud server.
+While various SaaS providers offer tunneling solutions, this blog post will guide you through the process of creating your very own low-latency tunnels over a VPN with custom domains, using virtually any cloud server.
 You don't need to be a DevOps expert for this; all you need is a few minutes of your time and a server running Ubuntu 22.04.

 Prerequisites for This Guide